GP Retention Scheme

 The GP Retention Scheme is a package of financial and educational support to help doctors, who might otherwise leave the profession, remain in clinical general practice.

 The GP Retention Scheme replaces the Retained Doctors Scheme 2016.
-The scheme continues to be managed jointly by the local offices of Health Education England (HEE) (through the designated HEE RGP Scheme Lead) and NHS England.
+The scheme continues to be managed jointly by the local offices of NHSE WT&E (Workforce Training and Education) through the WT&E RGP Scheme Lead and the Medical Directorate.

 About the scheme